giacomoguiulfo/libft/README.md

 	gcc -L. -lft -o filename filename.c

--L -> Takes the path to your library (curently '.', which means the current directory) -l -> Takes the name of your library.
+- L -> Takes the path to your library (curently '.', which means the current directory).
+- l -> Takes the name of your library.
 You only have to write those after lib. i.e. libft --> -lft

 And then you can run your executable "filename" like this: